-Large debt-funded capex for petrochemical project; debt levels elevated due to cost and time overruns in project - HMEL has recently commissioned a petrochemical project to diversify its product slate, which should reduce the exposure to the commodity cycles of petroleum products.
-The project is a 1.2-MMTPA (of ethylene) multi-feed cracker with fuel gas, naphtha and other petroleum outputs of the refinery as feedstocks, being set up at an original estimated capital outlay of ~Rs.
-20,162 crore (net of Cenvat credit).
-The cost overrun shot up the final proposed cost to ~Rs.
-25,082 (net of Cenvat credit).
-As a near to equal portion of the project funding is being met through debt, it would delay the deleveraging of HMEL's balance sheet.
-However, the debt tied up for the petrochemical project has a long moratorium and repayment tenure, which provides comfort from a credit perspective.
+Large debt-funded capex for petrochemical project, which has faced cost and time overruns - HMEL has commissioned a petrochemical project during Mar 2023 to diversify its product slate, which should reduce the exposure to the commodity cycles of petroleum products.
+The project is a 1.2-MMTPA (of ethylene) multi-feed cracker with fuel gas, naphtha and other petroleum outputs of the refinery as feedstocks, which witnessed cost and time overruns, which were funded through debt.
+However, healthy cash generation post strong refining margins have started the steady deleveraging of the balance sheet.

+Moreover, the debt tied up for the petrochemical project has a long moratorium and repayment tenure, which provides comfort from a credit perspective.

 Vulnerability of profitability to volatility in refining margins and petrochemical spreads, USD-INR parity, import duty differentials - The refining of crude oil is a capital-intensive industry and lumpy large capacity additions lead to cyclicality in GRMs globally.
 Being a deregulated sector, HMEL's profits are exposed to the international refining cycle.
 Besides, crude oil and most petroleum products are priced in US\$/bbl or US\$/MT, which along with significant foreign currency debt, makes the profits vulnerable to foreign currency movements (especially INR-USD levels).
-Further, the domestic refining industry, including HMEL, has duty protection due to the differential in the duties of finished petroleum products and crude oil, and any adverse regulatory development in this regard will negatively impact the profits.
-HMEL's refinery at Bathinda is land-locked, which makes it more vulnerable to crude oil price volatility as inventory losses/gains are likely to be higher for such refineries in a scenario of sharp fall/rise in crude oil prices because of the high inventory holdings.
+Further, the domestic refining industry, including HMEL, has duty protection due to the differential in the duties of finished petroleum products and crude oil, and any adverse regulatory development will negatively impact the profits.
+HMEL's refinery at Bathinda is land-locked, which makes it more vulnerable to crude oil price volatility as inventory losses/gains are likely to be higher for such refineries in a scenario of a sharp fall/rise in crude oil prices because of the high inventory holdings.

-Asset-concentration risk as a single location refinery - HMEL has refining operations only at Bathinda, Punjab, and derives all its revenues from the same.
-The operations at one location expose it to asset-concentration risks related to natural calamities, accident at the plant etc. Nonetheless, the risk is partly mitigated by various insurance covers that address these risks.
+Asset concentration risk as a single-location refinery - HMEL has refining operations only at Bathinda, Punjab, and derives all its revenues from this single unit.
+The operations at one location expose it to asset concentration risks related to natural calamities, accident at the plant etc. Nonetheless, the risk is partly mitigated by various insurance covers that address these risks.